Why should you maintain and clean the pond?

 - Remove any fallen tree leaves with a dipping net

-- Remove low growing foliage – old waterlily leaves and long stems from rafting plants
+- Reduce low growing foliage - old waterlily leaves and long stems from rafting plants

 - Remove small amounts of accumulated silt by dragging a fine mesh net over the pond base.

-Leave oxygenating plants in the pond in Autumn.
+- Leave all oxygenating plants in the pond in Autumn.

-See below an 8ftx8ft pond after one seasons growth (LHS) and how it was left after an Autumn maintenance (RHS).
+See below an 8ftx8ft pond: Photo after one seasons growth on LHS and after a pond maintenance of cutting back on RHS.

 A sign of a pond in need of extra attention is its smell: